Squidjigg/rock-paper-scissors/README.md

 # Rock - Paper - Scissors
-My code learnings on a classic game
+Learning to code Python by creating a classic game